morefigs/opentrons-http-api/README.md

 Python client for the [Opentrons HTTP API](https://github.com/Opentrons/opentrons-integration-tools/tree/main/http-api).

-Not currently complete, but it's relatively easy to add missing functions to the existing codebase.
-PRs welcome.
+Stable, but not currently complete.
+It's relatively easy to add missing functions to the existing codebase, and PRs are welcome.

 ## Installation